-1. For example the Google research, Ad Click Prediction: a View from the Trenches, McMahan et al., KDD 2013.
+1. The Google research, Ad Click Prediction: a View from the Trenches (McMahan et al., KDD 2013) gives an example.
 This paper shows you have to be careful to find a regularizing strategy that reduces the number of features without harming performance.
 As another example, Radford Neal (University of Toronto) won a challenge at a 2003 NIPS workshop that was designed to test feature selection methods.
 However, he used a Bayesian approach, and so didn't do any feature selection!